trisdoan/product-attribute/product_packaging_type_required/README.rst

    -  Damien Crier <damien.crier@camptocamp.com>
    -  Simone Orsi <simone.orsi@camptocamp.com>
    -  Phuc Tran Thanh <phuc@trobz.com>
+   -  Tris Doan <tridm@trobz.com>

 Other credits
 -------------

-The development of this module has been financially supported by:
+The development and migration of this module has been financially supported by:

 -  Camptocamp